MoltenZaz/Windows-Hacks/README.txt

 Volume Changer:

 This enables hotkeys to change the volume for spotify, enables the media keys to work in vlc and makes scroll lock work as a mute toggle.
 If modified it will work for chrome but not firefox for some reason.
 But I only use this script for vlc and the mute toggle so I didn't really look into it.
+I don't use this script anymore.

 Volume Equaliser:

 This script resets the windows volume mixer, making all applications audio back to full.
 I don't recommend running on startup.
+I have it setup as an app in the start menu and whenever I need to reset the mixer I'll run it.

 Thank you for looking at my scripts, I hope they are useful.